csoeller/super-res-analysis-tool-installation-docs/Installing-PYME-etc-windows.md

 6. Test: At this stage you should bring up visgui again, say, and check that all the expected extra menus are available.
 This includes the `Experimental` and `qPAINT` menus.

-##### Getting jupyter notebook support going

-This needs another quick conda install:

-    conda install notebook

 ##### Optional: build PYMEnf

 Local users may want to install and build `PYMEnf` that contains a few select non-free plugins (which we cannot easily make public due to licensing constraints).

 #### 6. Make a few shortcut files and launchers

-The details for this part of the install have gone into their own document which you can find in this repository.
+The details for this part of the install have gone into their own document, consult the [Windows launcher page](PYME-windows-launchers.md).

+#### 8. Getting jupyter notebook support going

+This needs another quick conda install:

+    conda install notebook

+You can now open an anaconda prompt, activate the PYME environment (see above), cd into the root directory of your data and start the notebook server with the command

+	jupyter nootebook

+The file interface that comes up allows you to open existing python notebooks and create new ones.

-#### 7. Testing the install
+#### 8. Testing the install

 Tests have been described above in various parts of the install.
 Please check out the various steps for details.